pwhb/parthenon/kindness-saga/funogods/outline_arcs.md

 Science points out to help the Professor understand his fight against oppression: Conquest wears three faces—Quantification, Dishonesty, Subjugation.
 Seraphine, the pink-obsessed girl from his lectures, doesn’t understand—but she defends him anyway.

-Then Love’s arrives.
-Pregnant with Revolution's child, she corners Seraphine in the library:
-"Raise my child."
-"Why me?"
-"You’ll see."
+Love is a medical student.
+She meets Seraphine crying at Atlas General when her father's insurance claim was denied.
+Inspired by methods in Anarchist Cookbooks she borrowed, Seraphine robs Sun Diagnostics alone.
+Love knows it's Seraphine when she sees it in the news.
+But it is too late and she lost her dad.
+She tries to donate the remaining money but she finds out that most orphanages are money laundering operations in disguise.
+She decides to start an orphanage herself.

 Seraphine submits her resignation letter approved by the Professor—just before he bombs the convocation hall, destroying student records and exam papers.
-"Let them see the system in flames," he says.
+"Let them see the system in its real form that's in flames," he says.

 The state brands him a terrorist.
 The Director of Feds (Bureaucracy, Famine’s squire) ensures his life sentence.
 The Editor-in-Chief of State Media (Silence, Death’s squire) broadcasts his fall.

 ## II.
 THE HEISTS FOR EDEN

-At the Guillotine bar, Seraphine confesses her dream to Science: an orphanage named Strawberries Home.
-"If only I had funding," she sighs.
+At the Guillotine bar, Seraphine confesses the struggle with materializing her dream to Science: an orphanage named Strawberries Home.
 Science smirks: "Don’t worry about it."
-Poetry, the singer, slides beside them after singing "Bella Ciao" and unfolds a plan: four heists to fund Eden.
+Poetry, the singer, slides beside them after singing "Bella Ciao" and tells her she'll help her forge everything she needs for Strawberries Home.
+Seraphine explains her money might not be enough.
+Science and Poetry convinces her that they have perfect plans for heists that'll fund the orphanage, because Love told them about her first heist.

-Seraphine hesitates.
-What if the crimes trace back to the orphans?
-But Science proves Poetry’s plans flawless.
 With the knights’ help, Seraphine becomes Red Tiger:

-Science infiltrates a vault of NexBank. (target: Debt, Famine’s squire).
+Science help her infiltrates a vault of NexBank. (target: Debt, Famine’s squire).

-Revolution raids the Moir.ai HR Manager mansion.
-(Subjugation, Conquest’s squire).
+Revolution raids the Moir.ai HR Manager mansion. (target: Subjugation, Conquest’s squire).

-Love strikes the PM’s residence (Propaganda, War’s squire) and the General’s compound (Submission, War’s squire).
+Love strikes the PM’s residence (target: Propaganda, War’s squire) and the General’s compound (target: Submission, War’s squire).

 Eden is stolen back from God.
 Seraphine takes a new name, Strawberry.